 GSK, CureVac to make COVID vaccines targeting new variants

-U.K.-based drugmaker GlaxoSmithKline and Germany’s CureVac say they plan to collaborate to develop new vaccines that can target emerging variants of COVID-19
+U.K.-based drugmaker GlaxoSmithKline and Germany’s CureVac say they plan to collaborate to develop new vaccines that can targeting emerging variants of COVID-19

-LONDON -- U.K.-based drugmaker GlaxoSmithKline and Germany’s CureVac say they plan to collaborate on a new generation of vaccines targeting emerging variants of COVID-19.
+LONDON -- Drugmaker GlaxoSmithKline said Wednesday it will work with a German biopharmaceutical company to develop new vaccines targeting emerging variants of COVID-19 amid concerns that some mutations are making the virus harder to combat.

-The announcement comes as public health experts around the world raise concerns about mutations in the virus that may make existing vaccines less effective.
+GSK plans to invest 150 million euros ($181 million) to support the research of the Tubingen, Germany-based CureVac, which is developing vaccines that use messenger RNA to attack the disease.
+GSK also said it will help make up to 100 million doses of the company’s existing COVID-19 vaccine candidate this year.

-“The increase in emerging variants with the potential to reduce the efficacy of first generation COVID-19 vaccines requires acceleration of efforts to develop vaccines against new variants to keep one step ahead of the pandemic,’’ the companies said in a statement Wednesday.
-“These next generation COVID-19 vaccines may either be used to protect people who have not been vaccinated before, or to serve as boosters in the event that COVID-19 immunity gained from an initial vaccination reduces over time.''
+“The increase in emerging variants with the potential to reduce the efficacy of first generation COVID-19 vaccines requires acceleration of efforts to develop vaccines against new variants to keep one step ahead of the pandemic,’’ the companies said in a statement.

-GSK says it will also help CureVac manufacture up to 100 million doses of its existing vaccine candidate this year.
+The announcement comes as public health officials around the world raise concerns about new virus variants that are more contagious or resistant to existing vaccines.
+While viruses mutate constantly, most of the changes cause little concern.
+But scientists are closely tracking these mutations to make sure they quickly identify variants of concern.

+British authorities want to test about 80,000 people in eight areas where the variant, first identified in South Africa, is believed to be spreading after a handful of cases were found in people who had no contact with the country or anyone who traveled there.

 ———